jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 ###Stability of an algorithm

 **Definition.** An algorithm or numerical process is called *stable* if small changes in the input produce small changes in the output.
-It is called *unstable* if large changes in the output ar
+It is called *unstable* if large changes in the output are produced by small changes in the input.

+An algorithm is stable, if every step is well-conditioned (i.e. has a uniformly bounded condition number).
+It is unstable if any step is ill-conditioned (i.e. the condition number may become arbitrarily large).

 ### Numerical differentiation